oracle-livelabs/oci/security-experience/ocw-first-experience-start/ocw-first-experience-start.md

     ```
     python3 cis_reports.py -dt --output-to-bucket ocw23-cis-bucket-001
     ```
 6. This script is analyzing the CIS compliance of the current configuration in the tenancy.
-You can verify the new generated report in your bucket as you did in the previous steps with the security assessment report.
+You can verify the new generated report in your bucket for CIS reports (ocw23-cis-bucket-XXX where XXX is your student number) as you did in the previous steps with the security assessment report.

 **This concludes this lab.**
 You may now **proceed to the next lab**.